 Regulatory Assistance Project, National Consumer Law Center, Sierra Club

 Dr. Raab was retained to facilitate the “Finding Common Ground” project summit in Washington DC.
-Convened by the Regulatory Assistance Project, the National Consumer Law Center, and the Sierra Club, the three day summit in late January 2013 brought together national stakeholders representing both environmental organizations and consumer groups.
-The goal of the summit was for both groups to better understand each other’s positions and underlying interests regarding energy and utility issues, in order to form stronger coalitions wherever possible, to jointly advance policies and principles stemming from areas of common ground.
+Convened by the Regulatory Assistance Project, the National Consumer Law Center, and the Sierra Club, the three-day summit in late January 2013 brought together national stakeholders representing both environmental organizations and consumer groups.
+The goal of the summit was for both groups to better understand each other’s positions and underlying interests regarding energy and utility issues, in order to form stronger coalitions wherever possible and to jointly advance policies and principles stemming from areas of common ground.